Gina AnslowChief Strategy Officer, Robobai

 Ky is a solutions-oriented professional in the procurement field with a view to developing strategic sourcing solutions that provide short and long term benefits for the business.
 Currently working in the waste industry with Veolia Australia and New Zealand, she also has a background in FMCG and construction project management.
 Combined with a Masters level tertiary studies in politics and international relations/development, Ky brings a broad and open perspective to her procurement activities.

-Sharon MorrisGeneral Manager for Australia and New Zealand, CIPS Australia & New Zealand
+Sharon MorrisGeneral Manager, CIPS Australia & New Zealand

 Sharon is the General Manager of CIPS – The Chartered Institute of Procurement and Supply in Australia and New Zealand, commencing the role in August 2019.
 Prior to CIPS, she was CEO of The Mother’s Day Classic Foundation, Australia’s largest community-driven breast cancer research fundraiser, raising over $36M.
 She also worked for Women in Super, a national advocacy and networking membership body with over 3,300 members.
 She is a Board Director of the Australian Public Service Benefits Group and chairs their Engagement Committee.